terra-ops/terra-app/docs/index.md

     storage:
       image: mongo
 ```
-This snippet, if put in your apps `.terra.yml` file, will replace the drupal container with  wordpress, and add & link a MongoDB container.
+This snippet, if put in your project's `.terra.yml` file, will replace the drupal container with  wordpress, and add & link a MongoDB container.

 Anything under "docker_compose: overrides:" is merged with the stock stack, which you can see here: https://raw.githubusercontent.com/terra-ops/terra-cli/master/docs/docker-compose-example.yml

-## Example Apps
+## Example Projects

 ### Drupal 7 Core